moderndatacompany/dataos.info/docs/resources/depot/index.md

     In this case, the interpretation is that there is no collection in the bucket, and 'file1' and 'file2' are directly accessed as objects with the path '/transactions/file1' and '/transactions/file2'.

-    When configuring the manifets file for S3, if you include the `relativePath` as shown below, the 'transactions' folder is positioned as the depot:
+    When configuring the manifets file for S3, if you include the `relativePath` as shown below, the 'transactions' folder is positioned as the Depot:

     ``` yaml
     name: s3depot
     version: v1
-    type: depot
+    type: Depot
     tags:
       - S3
     layer: user
-    depot:
+    Depot:
       type: S3
       description: "AWS S3 Bucket for dummy data"
       external: true